 Visiting India during Holi Festival

-Some people even say Holi is a simple celebration of the end of winter and beginning of spring, a thanksgiving for a good harvest or a reason to meet friends, flirt with girls and just have fun!
+Some people even say Holi is a simple celebration of the end of winter and beginning of spring.
+A thanksgiving for a good harvest or a reason to meet friends, flirt with girls and just have fun!

 People are extremely enthusiastic about celebrating Holi.
 Especially kids and youngsters, whom you’ll find filling water balloons from the night before.
-Communities of any kind, may it be families, friends, housing societies, temple groups etc, organise the day weeks in advance.
+Communities of any kind, be it families, friends, housing societies, temple groups etc, organise for this day weeks in advance.
 They come together, serve thandai (a milk beverage with spices and dry fruits) and bhang (a milk beverage with cannabis paste), dance in artificial rain, play with water guns and throw colours at each other.

 Best places to celebrate Holi while in India?

 North India is by far the most colourful and exuberant during Holi.
-Pushkar and Udaipur in Rajasthan and Varanasi in Uttar Pradesh are our favourites at India Someday.
-There’s something special about the way Holi is celebrated in these two holy places that cannot be duplicated anywhere else in India.
-Other cities where you can be part of the true Holi spirit are Jaipur, Jaisalmer and Jodhpur in Rajasthan, Mumbai and Delhi.
-Mathura-Vrindavan has the biggest public celebration and therefore is a little bit too much.
+There’s something special about the way Holi is celebrated in Pushkar and Udaipur in Rajasthan and Varanasi in Uttar Pradesh.
+These are our favourite at India Someday for places to be during Holi.
+Other cities where you can be part of the true Holi spirit are Jaipur, Jaisalmer and Jodhpur in Rajasthan.
+The cities of Mumbai and Delhi share the common spirit too.
+Mathura-Vrindavan has the biggest public celebration and therefore it could get out of hands.
 There are many safety issues here, especially for women and girls.
-We would not recommend this.India Someday Guests posing after enjoying Holi celebrations in Udaipur
+We would NOT recommend this!

 Precautions while celebrating Holi in India

 If you’re a single girl, try to stick around with people you know well and are comfortable with.
-Don’t venture into public places alone, there are going to be a lot of inebriated men all over the place.
-You don’t want to have your celebration spoilt by some Roadside Romeos who are high on bhang or alcohol and have no idea what they’re doing.
+Don’t venture into public places alone as there are going to be many inebriated men all over the place.
+You don’t want to have your celebration ruined by some roadside romeos who are high on bhang or alcohol and have no idea of what they’re doing.
 They tend to get aggressive so it’s better to steer clear.
 If you really want to take a walk, go early in the morning and come back before the celebrations kick in.